jneuendorf/atom-time-tracer/README.md

 # atom-time-tracer

 Atomatic time tracking powered by any command line tool (default is [watson](http://tailordev.github.io/Watson/)) for Atom.
-No more forgetting to start the timer!
+Never again forget starting or stopping the timer!

 ## Features